hirzi/LSD/README.md

    We first generate coalescent samples under a defined demographic model (see LSD requirements (1).
 E.g. let’s assume we have 2 populations inhabiting contrasting environments, with each population comprising 20 individuals each.
 The msms command line to generate coalescent samples for this demographic model would be e.g.:

-	msms 80 1 -t 10 -I 2 40 40 -n 1 1 -n 2 1 -m 1 2 M -m 2 1 M
+	msms 80 1 -t 10 -I 2 40 40 -n 1 1 -n 2 1 -m 1 2 M_12 -m 2 1 M_21

-   where M is the migration rate (demographic parameter) that we condition the detection of selection on, and should be drawn from a reasonably large prior range.
+   where M is the scaled migration rate Nm (demographic parameter) that we condition the detection of selection on.
+In msms, M as well as most other parameters are scaled to a fixed, global N (=10,000).

+If parameters are not known with confidence, as will usually be the case in empirical systems, we can define the effective population sizes as variables fraction_N (msms defines N in fractions of global scaling N = 10,000):

+	msms 80 1 -t theta -I 2 40 40 -n 1 fraction_N1 -n 2 fraction_N2 -m 1 2 M_12 -m 2 1 M_21

    Here, we simulate a single locus, and hence assume no recombination between loci and fixed recombination within locus.
+Furthermore, we define the theta (-t) parameter as theta.

    b) Calculating simulated summary statistics

    To replicate observed sequencing pipelines, generate appropriate simulated sequencing data, and calculate a suite of summary statistics for ABC, we use LSD-High or LSD-Low.
 Given the simulated coalescent sample, we can generate summary statistics by e.g.:

 	python3 lsd_hi.py msms_output -d 40 -d 40 -l 5000 -f ABC